krigjo25/python/Games/MiniGames/word_game/README.md.md

 -   If the word does not exists, the player will recieve zero points for the word

 The points system is ranged for each letter as in scrabble.

-> USAGE : In your terminal, type games.py,<br>then follow the instructions for every prompted message

 ## Credentials